ganeti/ganeti/doc/design-shared-storage-redundancy.rst

   on the next move, it will filter out those moves that lead from a shared storage N+1 redundant configuration into one that isn't.

-- ``hspace`` computing the capacity for DRBD instances will be unchanged.
+- ``hspace`` computing the capacity for DRBD instances will be unchanged;
-  For shared storage instances, however, it will first evacuate one node and then compute capacity as normal pretending that node was offline.
-  While this technically deviates from interatively doing what hail does, it should still give a reasonable estimate of the cluster capacity without significantly increasing the algorithmic complexity.
+  In particular, the options ``--accept-exisiting`` and ``--independent-groups`` will continue to work.
+For shared storage instances, however, will strictly iterate over the same allocation step as hail does.

 Other modifications related to opportunistic locking
 ----------------------------------------------------